The right to believe, to worship and witness

 In early February 2023, a large data leak from Roskomnadzor subsidiary GRChTs (Main Radio Frequency Centre) yielded a list of individuals and organisations on whom Roskomnadzor had compiled such reports between 2020 and 2022.

-The list of names, published by the Russian investigative news website iStories on 8 February, includes Aleksandr Verkhovsky, head of the Moscow-based SOVA Centre for Information and Analysis (on whom a report was compiled on 18 October 2022) and Orthodox commentator Deacon Andrey Kurayev (on whom a report was compiled on 16 June 2021).
+The list of names, published by the Russian investigative news website iStories on 8 February, includes Aleksandr Verkhovsky, head of the Moscow-based SOVA Center for Information and Analysis (on whom a report was compiled on 18 October 2022) and Orthodox commentator Deacon Andrey Kurayev (on whom a report was compiled on 16 June 2021).

 Since Russia's renewed invasion of Ukraine, Roskomnadzor has blocked access to over 10,000 websites, both Russian and foreign, for reasons of "military censorship", according to a report of 8 February 2023 by digital rights organisation Roskomsvoboda.
 Such sites have generally described events in Ukraine as a "war", discussed Russian losses or alleged atrocities, or criticised the Russian government and armed forces.